Indian Village in Lawrence, Kansas

 The old Teepee restaurant in Lawrence was operating as an event venue in 1977 by John Margolies.

 In 1977, the gas station was still colorfully painted and operated as an Amoco Station, and its iconic Indian sign was still lit up with neon.
-Its sister property, which once served as a restaurant, was painted a drab-colored tan and its colorful paintings were gone.
+Its sister property, which once served as a restaurant, was painted a drab-colored tan, and its colorful paintings disappeared.
 However, it did continue to feature a conical half-tepee above its door, which no longer exists today.
-It appeared, at this time, that the building had already become an event venue, but its sign, as it continues to display today, advertised “Purveyors of Potables and Edibles.”
+At this time, it appeared that the building had already become an event venue, but its sign, as it continues to display today, advertised “Purveyors of Potables and Edibles.”
 Unfortunately, we have been unable to determine what this statement referred to.

 Old Teepee gas station in Lawrence Kansas in 1980 by John Margolies.

 Sometime later, the gas pumps were removed, and in 1979, the teepee briefly took on a new life as a place for art pottery.
-At that time, recently retired University of Kansas ceramics professor Bill Bracker, and his wife Anne, rented the space from the McDonald family so that they could construct a powerful kiln and open a storefront to sell their pottery.
+At that time, recently retired University of Kansas ceramics professor Bill Bracker and his wife Anne rented the space from the McDonald family to construct a powerful kiln and open a storefront to sell their pottery.

 In 2008, the buildings were restored and repainted with Native American imagery.
 Two lines were painted on the teepee to mark the floodwaters of 1935 and 1951.

-Today the large Teepee appears to serve as a private residence while the old restaurant building to the east continues to serve as an event space that is a popular spot for fraternity and sorority parties.
+Today, the large Teepee appears to serve as a private residence.
+At the same time, the old restaurant building to the east continues to serve as an event space that is a popular spot for fraternity and sorority parties.

-The site is located a couple of hundred yards east of U.S. Highway 59, on the south side of U.S. Highway 40.
+The site is a couple hundred yards east of U.S. Highway 59, on the south side of U.S. Highway 40.

 Old Teepee restaurant in Lawrence, Kansas today by Kathy Alexander.